-Since 1926, when a group of citizens funded a small library in Abingdon, the Friends have played a significant role.
+The Friends of the Library have always played a significant role in the success of WCPL.
 Their volunteerism and financial support is needed just as much today as it was in the early history of the library.

 Friends make it possible for us to improve library services.
 Everyone should be able to enjoy the privileges of access to information, education and entertainment found in a first-class library system, and the Friends work to make this happen.

 Our Friends of the Library are led by a Friends Board of Directors.

 Click here to see our latest Friends newsletter.

 Join the Friends

 Pick up a membership form at any of our libraries.
 Memberships are good for one year.

 We offer several membership levels, just pick the one that suits you best.